-Anything the pastor needs, the pastor’s aide committee is there to ensure he gets it.
-Their goal is to ensure there is no lack for the pastor or his direct family members, including his spouse and children.
-This may include providing the pastor and his family with lodging, transportation and meals, whether he is home or away from home.
-If the pastor needs anything during his sermons, such as water, juice or mints, the committee ensures that these items are on hand and made available to the pastor.
+Anything the pastor needs, the pastor’s aide committee is there to ensure she gets it.
+Their goal is to ensure there is no lack for the pastor or her direct family members, including her children.
+This may include providing the pastor and her family with lodging, transportation and meals, whether she is home or away from home.
+If the pastor needs anything during her sermons, such as water, juice or mints, the committee ensures that these items are on hand and made available to the pastor.
 If the pastor is out of town, the committee may send him a card, money or care package.

 Spiritual, Financial & Emotional Support System

 The pastor’s aide committee serves as a spiritual, financial and emotional support system for the pastor, as well as her family.
 As such, committee members may be privy to details or areas of the pastor’s life that other congregants may not be aware of.
 Working as a pastor’s aide committee member requires the highest level of confidentiality.
 Otherwise, the pastor’s personal business and needs can become gossip among church congregants.

 The pastor’s aide committee is responsible for showing emotional support and appreciation to the pastor on behalf of the other congregants.
 On occasion, the committee may host a celebratory service for the pastor and her family.
 When planning for such services, the committee will solicit gifts from the congregation.
 The committee recognizes occasions such as anniversaries, birthdays and Father’s Day.
 If the committee feels the pastor is emotionally drained and in need of a sabbatical or vacation, they will gather up enough money from the congregants or among themselves to send the pastor away for a while.

 Guest Minister Accommodations